FrancescElies/windows-for-linux-and-macos-devs/README.md

 ### Jumping between windows

+`alt+tab` has nice animations but when you do a lot of it, it can feel annoyingly slow.
+Instead you can use `alt+esc` which will switch no next windows without asking, that feels better, if you combine it with a remap of `Caps Lock` to `esc`, isn't that bad after all.

 Pin the apps you use the most to your taskbar and use the windows key plus a number (`Win + 1`, `Win + 2`, ...) to jump between them instead of alt tabbing between apps you frequently use